Patti Minter

 Patti Minter is an American politician.
-She is a Democrat representing the 20th district in the Kentucky House of Representatives.
+She is a Democrat who represented the 20th district in the Kentucky House of Representatives from 2019 to 2023.
+In 2024, she unsuccessfully ran for mayor of Bowling Green.

 Education

 Minter earned a bachelor's degree in history from the University of Tennessee in 1986, and a PhD in history from the University of Virginia in 1994.

 Political career

 In 2018, Minter was elected to represent the 20th district in the Kentucky House of Representatives.

-Minter filed to run for re-election on November 18, 2019.
+Minter lost reelection to Republican Kevin Jackson in 2022.